acoppes/acoppes/site/_drafts/temp-endofyear2024.markdown

 For Ship Miner, I managed to get a reasonable flow of dev hours each month and I was able to focus 100% of my time on Game Development, where 70% is for Cleared Hot and 30% for Ship Miner, more or less.

-As I mentioned before, I created Pixel Core Games which was in part needed to create a Steam Page for Ship Miner.
-I did that around July 2024 to start capturing interested players through wishlists.
+Around June I decided to create a Steam Page for Ship Miner so people could start adding it to their wishlists.
+While doing so, I wasn't sure if doing the page as myself or consolidate a company and put the game as part of the company, something I wanted to do to make things more professional.
+In the end I decided to start the company creation process and wait the page until that was done, and that is when Pixel Core Games was born.
+That process took like a month and a half and at the end of July the Steam Page was ready and published.

 At the time I announced the Steam Page my friend [penusbmic](https://penusbmic.itch.io/) shared it on his Instagram, that and the announcement tweet got like 500 wishlists in the first two weeks.
 A couple of months later I submitted the game to the [Space Exploration Fest](https://store.steampowered.com/category/space_exploration), that in total got like another 100 wishlists.

 <div class="post-image">
   <img src="/assets/2024review/spaceexploration.png" />